treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 bit-flipping routine operates on each column of bits in isolation.

-Bit selection determines which of these binarized eigenvectors are retained using reconstruction error minimization.
-Target distances from edge weights use negative log transformation `target_dist = -log(weight + ε)` normalized to `[0,1]`.
-Reconstruction error uses `error = |weight| * (target_norm - hamming_norm)²`.
+Bit selection determines which of these binarized eigenvectors are retained using average Spearman rank correlation maximization.
+For each node, a sorted list of neighbors is computed from the adjacency list, then the same neighbors are re-sorted using Hamming distances between their binary codes.
+The Spearman rank correlation between these two orderings measures how well the Hamming distances preserve the graph-based neighbor relationships.
+The prefix + SFBS loop selects the optimal subset of bits that maximizes the average Spearman correlation across all nodes.

 Signed, unsigned, weighted, normalized, and unnormalized graphs are supported by this approach.
-Bit selection is particularly important for signed graphs because eigenvectors can encode patterns that are not useful for reconstruction error or Hamming distance metrics.
-This definition of reconstruction error ensures that dissimilar nodes marked by negative edges remain distant in Hamming space.
+Bit selection is particularly important for signed graphs because eigenvectors can encode patterns that are not useful for preserving neighbor ordering relationships.
+This Spearman correlation approach ensures that nodes with similar graph neighborhoods also have similar Hamming distance orderings.

 ## Landmark-Augmented Hash Learning